OpenClaw

 Default model: Keep current

-In your home directory (or your specified working directory) the folder .openclaw should have been created after onboarding.
-Within it is a file named openclaw.json that contains your OpenClaw configuration.
-In this file, you can replace the "agents" section with your model configuration, as shown in the gpt-oss-120b example below.
+In your home directory (or your specified working directory) the folder .openclaw was created at onboarding.
+It contains openclaw.json which is your configurations file.
+Replace the "agents" section with your custom model configuration, as shown in the example below using gpt-oss-120b.

-After saving the new config your gateway should update automatically.
+After saving the file your gateway will update automatically.
 Now, if you send a message through your preferred application, you will interact with your specified model.
-For a quick test use the following command
+For a test use the following command:

-This opens a terminal-based chatting interface to quickly send messages to your model.
+This opens a terminal-based chatting interface to exchange messages with OpenClaw.

 4. Adding Multiple Models (Optional)

 You can configure multiple models using a single API key.
-To find available models, check our our catalog.
-Models with the tag OpenClaw are recommended for this use case.
+Select models from our catalog by copy-pasting the model ids.
 Adapt the config again using the JSON below.

 The alias parameter within the models is optional but it allows you to quickly switch between models using the following command when using the chat